telboy007/hostmaker-test/README.md

 # hostmaker-test

-Utilises selenium-webdriver to run scripts against one or more browsers, this example is specifically against chrome.
+Utilises selenium-webdriver, chai and mocha.

-Improvements:
+This example is specifically against chrome.

-* Handle timeouts of waits nicely
+Run script by using the following commands:
-* Mocha should be incorporated to provide test reporting,
+> npm install
-* Implement headless testing to speed up test run time (PhantomJS).
+> ./node_modules/mocha/bin/mocha